Delhi High Court places Hockey India under Committee of Administrator for Sports Code violation | Sports-Games

 - India

-The Delhi High Court on Wednesday placed Hockey India under a three-member Committee of Administrators (CoA) to run its day-to-day affairs after observing that the sports body has violated the National Sports Code.
+The Delhi High Court on Wednesday placed Hockey India under a three-member Committee of Administrators (CoA) to run its day-to-day affairs after observing that the federation has violated the National Sports Code.

 ''...the administrative setup of R-2 (Hockey India) is, erroneously or illegally constituted because of the Life President and Life Members,'' the HC bench of Justices Najmi Wajiri and Swarana Kanta Sharma said in its order.